nomadenorg/nomads/README.md

 This is a Google App Engine Project.

-You'll find the central application logic in nomaden.py, this defines all logic.
+You'll find the central application logic in nomaden.py, this defines all application logic.
+The framework is webapp2.

 Templates are to be found in templates/*, these are Jinja2 templates.